 Men get all the really great roles!
 So, if I were male I think I’d play the Joker in The Dark Knight.
 How much fun would that be!
 Since I’m not a man, I’d play… I don’t know!!
 Maybe one of the sisters in A League of Their Own (1992) or Uma Thurman’s roles in either Pulp Fiction or Kill Bill.

 15. If there was a pill that would freeze you at your current age and you could live forever as you are now, would you take it?
 And why?

 Nope, definitely not.
-I wouldn’t to live forever.
+I wouldn’t want to live forever.
 It would get pretty boring after a while!
-Plus outliving all my family and friends would be Hell.
+Plus outliving all my family and friends would be hell.

 16. If you could trade lives with one person for an entire day who would it be and why?

 My brother.
 He has the life I’ve always wanted.
 He is physically fit, handsome, funny, charming, popular, successful and he has a lovely wife, baby and home.
 Of course I don’t resent him for it and I want nothing more than for him to be healthy, happy and fulfilled.
 But to experience his life for just one day would be bliss.
 I’d never ask for anything else.